GhostTeam18/File-integrity-checker/README.md

 css

-python file_integrity_checker.py /path/to/files sha256 integrity_hashes.json --exclude /path/to/exclusions --ignore_extensions .txt,.log
+python file_integrity_checker.py /path/to/files sha256 integrity_hashes.  --exclude /path/to/exclusions --ignore_extensions .txt,.log

 This command will perform file integrity checks on the specified path using the chosen hash algorithm.
-The results will be stored in the integrity_hashes.json file.
+The results will be stored in the integrity_hashes.  file.
 The optional parameters allow you to exclude specific files or directories and ignore certain file extensions.

 Encryption and Decryption: